 How to wire up Fathom Analytics in a SvelteKit app

 When I migrated this website from Next.js to SvelteKit, I had to figure out how to wire up Fathom Analytics.
 Fathom Analytics is an alternative to Google Analytics.
-It features a better user experience for website owners and is more privacy-friendly for visitors to your website.
-This post expands on Matt Jennings’s post How to use Fathom Analytics with SvelteKit.
+It features a better user experience for website owners and is more privacy-friendly for visitors.
+This post expands on Matt Jennings's post How to use Fathom Analytics with SvelteKit.

-There are usually two things you want to track with web analytics: pageviews and goals.
-Tracking pageviews helps you understand how visitors navigate through your website, how long they spend on each page and which pages are more popular than others.
-Tracking goals helps you track specific actions that you would like your visitors to do, e.g. subscribe to your newsletter or click through to your Twitter profile.
+There are usually two things you want to track with web analytics: page views and goals.
+Tracking page views helps you see how visitors move through your website, how long they spend on each page, and which pages are more popular than others.
+Tracking goals helps you track specific actions you would like your visitors to do, e.g., subscribe to your newsletter or click through to your Twitter profile.
 Actions typically involve clicking a link or a button.
-When such a click happens, a visitor has done what you wanted them to do and you can track that you have accomplished your goal for this visitor.
+When such a click happens, a visitor has done what you wanted them to do, and you can track that you have accomplished your goal for this visitor.

-Like with any other analytics tool, Fathom requires a custom tracking script to be included in your website.
-This is straightforward for multi-page applications: a visitor loads a page and the script runs and records the pageview.
+Like any other analytics platform, Fathom requires a custom tracking script to be included in your website.
+This is straightforward for multipage applications: a visitor loads a page, and the script runs and records the page view.
 For single-page applications (SPAs), you need to put in additional work to ensure that client-side route changes are also tracked.
-Fathom lists common integrations in their docs, e.g. for Next.js or Gatsby, but not for SvelteKit.
+Fathom lists common integrations in their docs, e.g., for Next.js or Gatsby, but not for SvelteKit.

 Package fathom-client